NVSL/Swoop/doc/EFP.rst

 =========================================
 .. currentmodule:: Swoop

-:class:`EagleFilePart` is the core of the Swoop.
+:class:`EagleFilePart` is the core of Swoop.

 Eagle files are stored as XML and are, therefore, tree-structured.
-The Swoop data structures are also tree-structured and closely resemble the Eagle file's structure.
-In many respects the Swoop is a straightforward conversion of the Eagle file format into Python objects, but the tree structure of the file formats has been flattened to make them easier to use.
+The Swoop data structures are trees of :class:`EagleFilePart` objects that closely resemble the Eagle file's structure.
+However, the tree structure of the file formats has been flattened to make them easier to use.
 For instance, in the Eagle file layer definitions live in :code:`eagle/drawing/layers` and sheets live in :code:`eagle/drawing/schematic/sheets`.
-Our library "flattens" this hierarchy so that a :class:`SchematicFile` object has a map of layers and a list of sheets.
+Swoop flattens this hierarchy so that a :class:`SchematicFile` object has a map of layers and a list of sheets.

-A Swoop object is a tree of :class:`EagleFilePart` objects.
-There is one subclass of :class:`EagleFilePart` for each different type of XML elements that can exist in an Eagle file.
-Each subclass contains members that correspond to attributes of that element and the sub-elements it contains (subject to the flattening describe above).

 The :class:`EagleFilePart` base class provides some simple functions for traversing and modifying the :class:`EagleFilePart` tree (i.e., getting the